reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 ##### Caching
 For applications, caching can help speed up response times.
 With the combination of caching and network interceptor configuration we can retrieve cached responses when there is a network connectivity issue.
-To configure this, we need to first define a `CacheInterceptor`
+To configure this, we first define an Interceptor class.
 ````java

 public class CacheInterceptor implements Interceptor {